 Short answer: No

-Fibonacci Confluence is essentially combining multiple fibonacci levels (can be retracements or extensions) to find clusters where these Fibonacci levels congregate.
-The area where they congregate would pose as a strong level to play a trade from.
+Fibonacci Confluence is essentially combining multiple Fibonacci levels (can be retracements or extensions) to find clusters where these Fibonacci levels congregate.
+The area where they congregate would pose a strong level to play a trade from.

 Now, when you try to do Fibonacci Confluence, you’ll need to ensure you really know how to draw Fibonacci properly because you are multiplying the chances of you drawing it wrongly (and hence trading wrongly and losing money) as you draw more and more Fibonacci retracements to get that confluence.